awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. For **Purchasing option**, you can choose **Request Spot Instances** to request Spot Instances at the Spot price, capped at the On\-Demand price, and choose **Customize** to change the default Spot Instance settings\.
 For an Auto Scaling group, you must specify a one\-time request with no end date \(the default\)\.
 For more information, see [Requesting Spot Instances for fault\-tolerant and flexible applications](asg-launch-spot-instances.md)\.
 **Note**
 If you leave this setting disabled, you can request Spot Instances later in your Auto Scaling group\.
 This also gives you the option of specifying multiple instance types\.
-That way, if Amazon EC2 needs to reclaim your Spot Instances, we can launch replacement instances from another Spot pool\.
+That way, if the Amazon EC2 Spot service needs to reclaim your Spot Instances, we can launch replacement instances from another Spot pool\.
 For more information, see [Auto Scaling groups with multiple instance types and purchase options](asg-purchase-options.md)\.

 1. For **IAM instance profile**, you can specify an AWS Identity and Access Management \(IAM\) instance profile to associate with the instances\.
 When you choose an instance profile, you associate the corresponding IAM role with the EC2 instances\.
 For more information, see [IAM role for applications that run on Amazon EC2 instances](us-iam-role.md)\.